-As a cancer charity, we are highly concerned about the rapid increase of vaping by non-tobacco smokers (especially in youth populations), but we remain appreciative of vapes as a smoking cessation tool for cigarette smokers.
+We are highly concerned about the rapid increase of vaping by non-tobacco smokers (especially in youth populations), but we remain appreciative of vapes as a smoking cessation tool for cigarette smokers.

 We believe that some restrictions are needed on vapes to prevent their use by non-smokers while keeping them as an option as a stop smoking tool.
 Currently, vapes' 'fancy' flavours either incentivise their purchase or hide their potential health risks.
 We believe that vapes should be limited to Option C above ("flavours limited to tobacco, mint, menthol and fruits only").
-The smokers we work with in our smoking cessation programmes report that the flavoured vapes (especially tobacco, mint and fruit flavours) helped them switch to vapes from cigarettes.
+Smokers report that flavoured vapes (especially tobacco, mint and fruit flavours) help them switch to vapes from cigarettes.
 However, we believe that limiting the descriptors on flavours is important to reducing uptick in vaping by non-smokers.

 Although the science is not yet definite, there are leading indicators that vapes can impact your health, including anecdotal evidence and personal testimonies.
 Furthermore, there is little to indicate that inhaling substances is harm-free, especially when the inhalations might include metals and flavours that have not yet been tested for heating up and inhalation.
-However, there is reason to believe that vaping is much less harmful than tobacco products.
-We should therefore encourage tobacco users to switch to vaping as a stop smoking aid instead of continuing their tobacco use, if "quitting" altogether remains elusive.
+However, there is reason to believe that vaping is much less harmful than tobacco products, and we should therefore encourage tobacco users to switch to vaping as a stop smoking aid instead of tobacco use, if "quitting" altogether remains elusive.

-We therefore remain in favour of restricting vape flavours, while leaving the options of tobacco, mint, menthol and fruits (Option C), though these could be limited to Stop

-Smoking / Stop Vaping Services or in Specialist Vape shops - though not visible through the window.
+We therefore remain in favour of restricting vape flavours, while leaving the options of tobacco, mint, menthol and fruits (Option C), though these could be limited to Stop Smoking / Stop Vaping Services or in Specialist Vape shops - though not visible through the window.